Dolphinaric/dolphinaric_courses/Porting_Mer_on_ZedBoard.md

 ###Booting Linux on Zedboard###
 Now copy the three files *BOOT.BIN*, *devicetree.dtb* and *uImage* created by the previous steps in the /boot partition of your SD card.
 Then insert the card into the board and connect it with your computer.
 Turn the power switch on and open Tera Term.
 From **Setup->Serial Port** configure the baud rate to 115200 and click ok.
+Optionally at this point, the terminal settings can be saved for later use.
+To do so, click on **Setup->Save**.